Global Logistics News & Insights

 Read more here.

-President Trump has sent tariff warning letters to 14 countries, setting August 1 as the deadline to strike trade deals or face steep U.S. import taxes.
+President Trump has sent tariff warning letters to over two dozen countries, setting August 1 as the deadline to strike trade deals or face steep U.S. import taxes.
+Notably, Trump is being the most aggressive with Canada and Brazil, stating that new duties of 35% and 50% respectively, are on the way.
 While most of the new tariffs are lower than those announced in April, a few increased slightly.
 Countries like Myanmar, Cambodia, and Bangladesh saw reduced rates and signaled readiness to negotiate.
 Thailand and South Africa emphasized diplomatic engagement, while Japan and South Korea expressed disappointment but left the door open for talks.
-Tariffs range from 25% to 40%, targeting key exports like clothing, electronics, and vehicles.
 Trump also warned against retaliation, threatening further tariff hikes.
 The overall message: cut a deal or pay more… and do it quickly.

 Our take: Looking for some optimism, it is hopeful that the announced new tariff amounts are a ceiling to what is to come.
 So, at the very least, importers can calculate the worst-case duty they’ll be paying moving forward.
 It’s probably not ideal for anyone, but at least it offers some clarity.